egking/egking_website/content/post/2020_05_14/index.md

 ---
-title: "Initial Re-opening in the COVID-19 Pandemic"
+title: "Lab Re-opening in the COVID-19 Pandemic"
 summary: ""
 abstract: ""
 date: 2020-05-18